SLY m English

 "sad".
 Tristan is a character in medieval French tales, probably inspired by older Celtic legends, and ultimately merged into Arthurian legend.
 According to the story Tristan was sent to Ireland in order to fetch Isolde

 , who was to be the bride of King Mark of Cornwall.
-On the way back, Tristan and Isolde accidentally drink a potion which makes them fall in love.
+On the way back, Tristan and Isolde accidentally drink a potion that makes them fall in love.
 Their tragic story was very popular in the Middle Ages, and the name has occasionally been used since that time.

 TROY m English

-From a surname that originally denoted a person from the city of Troyes in France.
-This was also the name of the ancient city that was besieged by the Greeks in Homer
+Originally from a surname that denoted a person from the city of Troyes in France.
+It is now more likely used in reference to the ancient city of Troy that was besieged by the Greeks in Homer

 TRUMAN m English

-From a surname which meant "trusty man" in Middle English.
+in Middle English.
 A famous bearer of the surname was American president Harry S. Truman (1884-1972).
 It was also borne by American writer Truman Capote (1924-1984).

 TUCKER m English (Modern)

-From an occupational surname derived from Old English tucian
+From an occupational surname for a cloth fuller, derived from Old English tucian

 TWILA f English